fin3ss3g0d/evilgophish/README.md

 ## Apache2 Customization

 You can modify how `Apache2` operates by modifying `/etc/apache2/sites-enabled/000-default.conf`.
 You can serve content from a static directory to host payloads, configure multiple domains, etc. You can make any change `Apache2` supports.
+Restarting the server is mandatory for changes to take effect.

 ## A Note About Campaign Testing And Tracking